Judge considering dismissing charges vs. Alameda officers in Mario Gonzalez death

 "It seems pretty straightforward to me, they didn't file or follow proper protocol," Cardoza said.

-Meanwhile, Gonzalez’s mother, Edith Arenales, community organizations including the Anti Police-Terror Project, Communities United for Restorative Youth Justice, or CURYJ, and 67 Sueños, plan to rally outside the Oakland courthouse to fight the dismissal and urge the judge to continue with a trial against the police.
+Meanwhile, Gonzalez’s mother, Edith Arenales, community organizations including the Anti Police-Terror Project, Communities United for Restorative Youth Justice, or CURYJ, and 67 Sueños, rallied outside the Oakland courthouse before the hearing to fight the dismissal and urge the judge to continue with a trial against the police.